openbmc/docs/designs/power-recovery.md

 - Not implement any power recovery policy on the system
 - Turn power recovery back on once BMC has a normal reboot

+### Blackout
+A blackout occurs when AC power is cut from the system, resulting in a total loss of power if there is no UPS installed on the sysem.
+Blackouts can be intentionally triggered by a user (i.e a pinhole reset) or in severe cases occur when there is some sort of an external outage.
+In either case the BMC must take into account this detrimental state.
+When this condition occurs, the BMC must:
+- Log an error indicating a blackout occured
+- Communicates to D-bus interface(State::Shutdown::Power::Error::Blackout) to indicate that a
+- blackout happened.
+- Ensure that the "power-on" LED groups are shut off.
+- Adhere to the current power restore policy using a one-time restore policy if desired.
+BMC firmware must also be able to:
+- Discover why the system is in a blackout situation.
+From either loss of power or user actions.
+- Generate a file indicating that the system suffered from a power blackout.
+- Run power-restore when a blackout occurs

 ### Brownout
 As noted above, a brownout condition is when AC power can not continue to be supplied to the chassis, but the BMC can continue to have power and run.